 Also, it is good to use captivating visuals to promote your live videos.
 For example, you could create vibrant posters and banners and feature them in your post to attract more people to your stream.

 Besides your LinkedIn page/ or profile, you can promote your event across all social media platforms, including Facebook, Instagram, and Twitter.
-Plus, consider cross-promoting your live stream on relevant LinkedIn groups.
+Additionally, consider cross-promoting your live stream on relevant LinkedIn groups.
 You can even promote it on your website to drive targeted engagement.

 We recommend you include a CTA in your posts to redirect interested audiences to a lead form.
 This way, you’ll know who’s interested in your stream and then use email to keep them posted about the streaming schedule.